 This ought to be the easiest rule to stick to, right?
 After all, when was the last time you drank sugar water?

 - Canned drinks: sugar water + caramel colouring and flavouring.
-A typical canned drink is about 89 percent carbonated water and 9 percent high fructose corn syrup (HFCS).
+A typical canned drink is about 89% carbonated water and 9% high fructose corn syrup (HFCS).

-- Sweetened Iced Tea: sugar water + tea.
-Teas like Snapple are about 89 percent water and 10 percent HFCS.
+- Sweetened Ice Tea: sugar water + tea.
+Teas like Snapple are about 89% water and 10% HFCS.

 - Vitamin Water: sugar water + chemical forms of vitamins.
 One of the worst things to happen to both water and vitamins.
-An average brand is 92 percent water and more than 5 percent sugar.
+An average brand is 92% water and more than 5% sugar.

 - Fruit Drinks: sugar water + fruit juice.
-If your juice has the word “cocktail” attached to it, it’s about 63 percent water, 27 percent juice, and more than 9 percent HFCS.
+If your juice has the word “cocktail” attached to it, it’s about 63% water, 27% juice and more than 9% HFCS.

 - Energy Drinks: sugar water + caffeine and herbs.
-They list plenty of mysterious ingredients like taurine and guarana and milk thistle, but the average energy drink is 84.5 percent water and 12.3 percent sugar.
+They list plenty of mysterious ingredients like taurine and guarana and milk thistle, but the average energy drink is 84.5% water and 12.3% sugar.

-Your Plan: Replace sodas, iced teas, and “performance beverages” with water, seltzer, or other low-calorie or calorie-free beverages.
-If you don’t like the taste of your water, buy a home filter like the Stefani Flex Water Filter from Faithful To Nature, which is durable and easily portable and will help take out any chemical tastes.
+Replace cool drinks, ice teas and “performance beverages” with water, seltzer or other low-calorie or calorie-free beverages.
+If you don’t like the taste of your water, buy a home filter.
 Researchers from the University of Utah found that the people who drink the most water have the highest metabolisms.
-In a study, subjects drank 4, 8, or 12 cups of water each day.
+In a study, subjects drank 4, 8 or 12 cups of water each day.
 Those who drank at least 8 cups reported better concentration and higher energy levels, and tests showed that they were burning calories at much higher rates than the 4-cups-a-day group.

-Rule 7: “I will follow the rules 80 percent of the time”
+Rule 7: “I will follow the rules 80%of the time”

-If you make the right food choices 80 percent of the time, you can’t help but stay lean.
-That means that one out of every five times you step up to the nutritional tee, you get to shank one–into the ham and cheese sand trap, into the beer pong water hazard, into Black Forest cake woods.
-It happens, because nobody’s perfect–and not trying to be perfect is one of the keys to long-term success.
-Guys who try to be perfect eventually go crazy, and the next thing you know they’re driving their bakkies into fire hydrants while being chased by angry blondes wielding 9-irons.
+If you make the right food choices 80% of the time, you can’t help but stay lean.
+That means that one out of every five times you step up to the nutritional tee, you get to shank one—into the ham and cheese sand trap, into the beer pong water hazard, into Black Forest cake woods.
+It happens, because nobody’s perfect—and not trying to be perfect is one of the keys to long-term success.
+Guys who try to be perfect eventually go crazy.

-Trick Yourself Slim: If you want to eat something that’s really, truly horrible for you, wash it down with a glass of milk.
-A study in the American Journal of Clinical Nutrition found that those who consume calcium from dairy every day decrease the levels of triacylglycerol in their blood (a major form of fat in the blood) by 15 to 19 percent.
+If you want to eat something that’s really, truly horrible for you, wash it down with a glass of milk.
+A study in the American Journal of Clinical Nutrition found that those who consume calcium from dairy every day decrease the levels of triacylglycerol in their blood (a major form of fat in the blood) by 15% to 19%.